 - and more

-Unlike at other schools, here you’ll have the opportunity to further your studies with a Master of Fine Arts degrees.
+Unlike at other schools, where you’ll have the opportunity to further your studies with a Master of Fine Arts degree.
 The program is fantastic because it offers you three different Concentrations: 2D Studio Art, 3D Studio Art, and 2D Graphic Design.
 Each one will make you a valuable addition to any game development team looking for an experienced and creative artist.

 Savannah College of Art and Design